Information by school sector and local authority for April 2019 to March 2020.

-- Total expenditure on SEN provision in schools by local authorities is budgeted to be £405 million, an increase of £23.2 million or 6.1% compared with the previous year.
+- Total expenditure on Special Educational Needs (SEN) provision in schools by local authorities is budgeted to be £405 million, an increase of £23.2 million or 6.1% compared with the previous year.

 - 28% of the total budgeted SEN expenditure is delegated to special schools.
 Notional allocations within nursery, primary, middle and secondary schools account for a further 45% of the total.
 The remaining 28% is non-delegated money held centrally by local authorities.